-Privacy of member information
+Privacy of Member Information

 RSS collects personal membership information to enable it to facilitate communication between the Society and its members and to better describe our Society, in aggregate, to the public.
 All personal data are confidential.
 All participation is voluntary.
-RSS DOES NOT RELEASE MEMBERS' NAMES OR ELECTRONIC ADDRESSES TO NONMEMBERS.
+RSS DOES NOT RELEASE MEMBERS' NAMES OR ELECTONIC ADDRESSES TO NONMEMBERS.
 This language will be posted on the Web page and included on the online membership form.

-RSS Leadership
+RSS LEADERSHIP

 RSS Leadership includes voting and non-voting members of the RSS Leadership Council, including the President, Past President, President-Elect, Vice President, Secretary, and Executive Director/Treasurer who comprise the Executive Committee, along with six Council Members elected at-large, four Council Members appointed from the general membership, two student members, and one or two members appointed to Chair the Program Committee.
 The six elected and four appointed Council members are assigned to lead one of five Standing Committees of the Society, first as Chair-elect and then as Chair.
 These Standing Committees include: Awards and Endowment, Development, Diversity, Membership, and Publications and Communications.
+Assignments of the just elected council members to the standing committees will be made just after elections in May of each year by the President in consultation with the President-elect and the just elected President-elect.

-Additional Standing Committees include the Nominations Committee, whose Chair and Chair-Elect and two members are elected from the general membership, chaired by the RSS Vice-President.
+Additional Standing Committees include the Ethics Committee and the Nominations Committee, whose Chair and two members are elected from the general membership, chaired by the RSS Vice-President.
 With the exception of the Executive Director/Treasurer and RSS Business Office personnel, all leadership positions are voluntary and do not receive salary or payment.
 The table below summarizes the office, term, and selection method for each position.
+In addition to these officers, the Council enlists as volunteers a number of non-voting members to serve as liaisons or representatives to kindred organizations, and to serve on ad hoc committees.